Wrongful Death Attorneys in Fort Lauderdale

 - occurrence of death while under the supervision of another party.

-While wrongful death is an allegation often brought forth through a civil action in Hollywood and Fort Lauderdale, it can be filed as a result of a criminal action.
+While wrongful death is an allegation often brought forth through a civil action in Fort Lauderdale and elsewhere in Broward County, it can be filed as a result of a criminal action.
 A classic example of this is the infamous O.J.
 Simpson murder trial.
 In order to have been found guilty, criminally, the prosecution had to prove the defendant’s guilt beyond all reasonable doubt.
 Even though the jury returned a verdict of “not guilty,” the family of the deceased filed a civil suit for wrongful death against Mr. Simpson and won the case due to a preponderance of the evidence, as shown by the jury’s verdict in the plaintiffs’ favor.